The school's Health Clinic is open every school day from 7:30 am - 3:30 pm and is staffed by a registered nurse.

 Requirement for regular prescription medication: Medication is to be supplied in its original packaging, accompanied an Authorization to Administer Medication form.

 Infectious diseases are those that can be carried from one person to another through close contact of a bodily fluid or near distance nature.
-Examples of these types of illness and exclusion periods are contained within the Department of Health Time Out guidlines.
-Should your child suffer from, or be in contact with any of these diseases, the College will consider it the parent/guardian’s obligation to inform the College as soon as possible.
+Examples of these types of illness and exclusion periods are contained within the Department of Health Time Out guidelines.
+Should your child suffer from, or be in contact with any of these diseases, the school will consider it the parent/care provider's obligation to inform the school as soon as possible.

 Boarding students are not permitted to keep medication in their rooms without the specific permission of their house parent, this includes patient preparations such as Panadol and cough medicines.
 However, students with asthma may carry their inhalers.